Maristow House

 Maristow House in the parish of Bickleigh (formerly Tamerton Foliot), Devon, England, is a large country house set in landscaped parkland, on the River Tavy to the north of Plymouth.
 It was built in about 1560, rebuilt in the mid-18th century and further remodelled in the early 20th century.
 Between 1798 and 1938 it was the residence of the Lopes family, Barons Roborough.
 The house was ruined by fire after World War II, but was restored and converted into apartments in the late 1990s by Kit Martin.
 It is a grade II* listed building, having been so designated on 29 March 1960.

 History

 The Heywood family built an imposing Georgian mansion here in the 1760s.
-In 1798, the house and estate were bought by the Jamaican-born Manasseh Masseh Lopes, the son of a rich plantation owner, whose family later gained the title of Baron Roborough.
+In 1798, after the death of James Modyford Heywood, the house and estate were bought by the Jamaican-born Manasseh Masseh Lopes, the son of a rich plantation owner, whose family later gained the title of Baron Roborough.
 The house was extended and altered in 1907.
 The Lopes remained seated at Maristow until 1938, after which the house served a variety of purposes: a servicemen's hospital during World War II; a retirement home for clergy; a residential school, and a field-study centre.
 Above the house rises the spire of St Martin's chapel, built in 1871 as a successor to an earlier 14th century chapel.
 Following two disastrous fires, the house has now been restored and converted into twelve private homes.